-17. There shall be no clearing or grading of the site prior to Certified Site Plan.
-The record plat needed to implement this Preliminary Plan approval and create two lots and one private road parcel must be recorded prior to issuance of any Use and Occupancy Certificate for the project.
+- 17. There shall be no clearing or grading of the site prior to Certified Site Plan.
+The record plat needed to implement this Preliminary Plan approval and create two lots and one private road parcel must be recorded prior to issuance of any Use and Occupancy Certificate for the project. - 18.
+The record plat must show necessary easements.